sibi361/konkan-railway_live-train-position/README.md

         - state
         - description

+All endpoints return JSON containing a `success` flag and additionally two timestamps:

+- `lastFetchedAt`: Time when our scraping server pinged the upstream
+- `lastUpdateAtUpstream`: Time when the data on the upstream server was last updated

 ## TODO

-- [ ] Implement data caching in DB
+- [x] Implement data caching in DB
-- [ ] Setup Vercel cron job for periodic upstream fetching
+- [ ] Appending `?latest` to the URL will trigger a manual update from the upstream provided the previous fetch was more than x minutes ago
 - [ ] Implement rate limiting (https://vercel.com/docs/functions/edge-functions/vercel-edge-package#ipaddress)
 - [ ] Build a frontend
 - [ ] Send PR to [public-api-lists](https://github.com/public-api-lists/public-api-lists) after hosting on a stable cloud as azure keeps suspending this API since it's currently running on free tier
+- [ ] Setup Vercel cron job for periodic upstream fetching: Unreliable on free tier

 ## Motivation